agneshew/currencyGame/README.md

 # CurrencyGame

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

 A simple game of entering the current exchange rate.
 The course is taken from the API of the European Central Bank.

+The game can be developed by adding a currency selection box (drop-down list) or by entering several chances for the correct answer.
+In the current phase, the game is only for learning the basics of Angular.

 ## Development server